Traveler3114/CleaningPlatform/PROJECT.md

 - **Bookings**: set `Status = Cancelled`
 - **Assignments**: remove only if booking is still Pending or Confirmed
+- **Clients**: permanent — no deactivation endpoint exists and none should be added
-- **Clients / Sites / SOPs**: set `IsActive = false`
+- **Sites / SOPs**: set `IsActive = false`
-- **Hard delete is only permitted** for configuration records that have never been used (e.g., an SOP template with no booking assignments, a role with no users)
+- **Hard delete is only permitted** for configuration records that have never been used (e.g., a role with no users assigned)

-When cancelling a series of records (e.g., future recurring bookings), always cancel — never `RemoveRange`.
+When cancelling a series of records (e.g., future recurring bookings on schedule update), always cancel — never `RemoveRange`.

+### SOP templates are never deleted
+SOP templates use activate/deactivate only.
+There is no delete endpoint and none should be added.
+This is intentional — templates may be referenced by historical bookings and must be preserved.

+- `IsActive = true` → template is available to assign to new bookings
+- `IsActive = false` → template is hidden from assignment but preserved for history
+- To manage SOPs: create new, edit existing, or toggle active status via `PUT /api/sops/{id}/active`

 ### Duplicate-safe inserts on junction tables
 Always check for an existing record before inserting into a junction table.
 Never rely on the unique constraint to catch duplicates at the database level — that produces an unhandled exception rather than a clean result.